Xiangyang1984/Gcluster/README.md

 	################################################################
 	Ok, interested_gene_generation.pl works success!

 Once all tests have passed then you are ready to start using the Gcluster.
-If you wish to test the grid scheduler mode of the pipeline please change **-s fork** to **-s sge** and re-run the tests.

 ## Usage
 ***
-You should now be able to run Gcluster.
 The brief overview of running the Gcluster is as follows:

-The brief overview of running the Gcluster is as follows:
 ### step 1: Preperation of input data
 #### Genbank_file_directory (mandatory option)
-Genbank_file_directory : A Directory containing annotated genomes as Genbank format file.
+Genbank_file_directory : A Directory containing annotated genomes as Genbank format file (e.g. [./test_data/gbk](https://github.com/Xiangyang1984/Gcluster/tree/master/test_data/gbk).
 For large number of genomes, users are recommended to download using Aspera, a high-speed file transfer tool (https://downloads.asperasoft.com/).

 #### interested_gene_file (mandatory option)
 interested_gene_file: A list of the interested gene, in which each line contains a locus tag of the interested gene for individual genome.
 Users are recommended to use "interested_gene_generation.pl" in Gcluster package for generation this file.